arhantalwar/CNF/README.md

 # CNF

 Idea Implementation From http://users.ece.cmu.edu/~adrian/projects/validation/validation.pdf also would like to thank https://github.com/tsoding/ for streaming it.
-It really inspired me to do this as well.
+Got me really inspired to do this as well.

 ![thumbnail](./thumbnail.png)